teamdunno/obfuscatemail/README.md

-:warning: STILL IN ALPHA, NOT READY FOE ANY USE
+:warning: STILL IN ALPHA, NOT READY FOR ANY USE

 Note: this is a friendlier option for Node.js users and other runtimes (Bun, Deno, and others) that wants to use this package